RouNNdeL/anti-rootkit-lkm/README.md

 and check for any anomalies.
 Since we have a full copy, we can not only detect any attempts to tamper with the table, but also recover it, if we notice anything out of place.

-That does require however that we are loaded into an clean kernel.
+That does require, however, that we are loaded into an clean kernel.
-If we suspect a potential rootkit has already been loaded into the kernel, and replaced the entires in the syscall table we can still attempt to detect it (but it's going to be very difficult to recover the table).
+If we suspect a potential rootkit has already been loaded before us, and replaced the entires in the syscall table we can still attempt to detect it (but it's going to be very difficult to recover the table).
 We can check weather the syscall table entries are close to each other.